stellar/stellar-core/docs/ledger.md

   data.
 Ledgers are linked together in a _ledger chain_.
 Each ledger has a sequence number that tells you where in the chain it falls.

-- **Ledger chain**: This is an ever increasing list of ledgers.
-Each ledger points to the previous one thus forming a chain of history stretching back in time.
+- **Ledger chain**: This is an ever-increasing list of ledgers.
+Each ledger points to the previous one, thus forming a chain of history stretching back in time.

 - **Ledger header**: The ledger's header contains meta data about the ledger,